cscart/docs/developer_guide/core/documents/documents.rst

 Context
 =======

 **Context** is the system state and the environment data at the time when the document is formed.
-For example, the context for the **order** document is the order.
+For example, the context for the **order**-type document is the order.
 The context structure must be known for each document type.
 That allows you to add your own variables that will use the context as a base.

 At the software level the context is a class that implements the ``\Tygh\Template\IContext`` interface.
-Its first responsibility is to report the output language and the type of the available snippets.
+Its minimum responsibility is to report the output language.

 =========
 Variables
 =========

 **Variables** are the dynamic part of the templates.
 Through variables a template can access the context and other data.
 Each type of documents has its own variables.
-All variables available for the type must be described in the ``documents/[type]`` schema (*app/schemas/documents/[type].php*), where ``[type]`` is the type of the document.
+All variables available for a document type must be described in the ``documents/[type]`` schema (*app/schemas/documents/[type].php*), where ``[type]`` is the type of the document.
 For example, for the **order** type the schema is ``documents/order``.
 Each variable is a separate class implementing the ``\Tygh\Template\IVariable`` interface.

 Here’s the example of describing a variable in a schema: